UNH UnitedHealth Group Inc

 Profitability & Capital Efficiency

-Looking at how effectively the company deploy capital, ROIC is 7.71%, WACC is 5.87%, and the economic spread is 1.84%.
-On balance, the spread between ROIC and WACC is narrow, leaving little buffer but still pointing to net positive value generation.
-Supporting metrics show ROE at 12.65% and ROA at 3.90%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a company that is value-creative but with less room for execution slippage.
+Looking at how effectively the company deploy capital, ROIC is 7.64%, WACC is 7.91%, and the economic spread is -0.26%.
+On balance, capital is being deployed at rates below what debt and equity holders require, a headwind to long-term value creation if sustained.
+Supporting metrics show ROE at 12.31% and ROA at 3.83%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a company that likely needs operating improvement before returns quality can be considered durable.

 Valuation